machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### Non-interactive mode

 In non-interactive mode, an Act behaves like a predefined command.
-You run it and Ghostwriter performs the task without needing a chat-style conversation.
+You start it, and Ghostwriter performs the task with the information already available in the act and current configuration.

 This is useful when:

-- the task is already well defined,
+- the task is already clear,
-- the act already contains enough instructions,
+- the act contains enough instructions by itself,
 - you want repeatable automation,
-- you want predictable file processing.
+- you do not need a chat-style back-and-forth session.

-Examples include `code-doc`, `commit`, `grype-fix`, `sonar-fix`, and `unit-tests`.
+Examples of acts mainly designed for predefined processing are `code-doc`, `grype-fix`, `sonar-fix`, and `unit-tests`.

 ### Interactive mode

-In interactive mode, an Act is used more like a chat assistant.
-This is useful when the user does not yet know the exact final request before starting.
+In interactive mode, an Act is used more like a chat.
+This is helpful when the user does not yet know the complete request before starting.

-An Act enables interactive mode with:
+Interactive mode is enabled with:

 ```toml
 gw.interactive = true